Step What happens

 How the AI guides you

 The verdict is shown discreetly above the chat as a "Step moved from X to Y because…" notification when it actually applies.
+Cycle-transition cards render as dashed-border "Cycle N" cards in the chat history.

 Cycle-progress indicator